th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 Check1 component (server) interacts with the script (client) through gRPC.
 </notice>

-Rules, used for check1 verification, exist only in the th2-check1 component and rule execution happens on the th2-check1 side.
-The user can perform verification through the following three rule requests.
+Rules, used during check1 verification, exist only in the th2-check1 component and rule execution happens on the th2-check1 side.
+The user can perform verification by submitting the following three rule requests.

 - `CheckRuleRequest` - contains a filter to verify a single message.
 The rule is unable to identify other unexpected responses from the system.
 - `CheckSequenceRuleRequest` (recommended rule) - contains more than one filter and can check several responses.